cloudfoundry/cf-deployment/README.md

 `cf-deployment` assumes that you've uploaded a compatible [cloud-config](http://bosh.io/docs/cloud-config.html) to the BOSH director.
 The cloud-config produced by `bbl` is compatible by default.
 For IaaSs not supported by `bbl`, please refer to our IaaS-specific advice in the **Setup and Prerequisites** section above.
 If your IaaS is not listed there, we have not yet tested cf-deployment with it, and you may need to do some engineering work to figure out the right cloud config (and possibly ops files) to get it working for `cf-deployment`.

 ## Deployment variables
 `cf-deployment.yml` requires additional data to provide environment-specific or sensitive configuration such as the system domain and various credentials.
-To do this we use the `-l`/`--var-files` flags in the new BOSH CLI.
-These flags read in a list of `.yml` files and use values present there to fill out the template represented by `cf-deployment`.
+To do this we use the `--vars-store` flag in the new BOSH CLI.
+This flag takes the name of a `yml` file that it will read and write to to generate or use certs, keys, and variables.
+Where those values are not present, it will generate new values based on the type information stored in `cf-deployment.yml`.

-The easiest way to get a file for deployment variables is to generate them with [cf-filler](https://github.com/rosenhouse/cf-filler).
-It's a go binary that generates a yaml file with all of the necessary variables to hydrate cf-deployment.
-While the `cf-filler` repo has a recipe for use with `cf-deployment`, this repo also has such a recipe, in the `cf-filler` directory.
-This recipe is more up-to-date.
-Upcoming BOSH functionality should obviate the need for `cf-filler` soon.

 ## Ops Files
 The configuration of CF represented by `cf-deployment.yml` is intended to be a workable, secure, fully-featured default.
 When the need arises to make different configuration choices, we accomplish this with the `-o`/`--ops-file` flags.
 These flags read a single `.yml` file that details operations to be performed on the manifest before variables are generated and filled.
 We've supplied some common manifest modifications in the `opsfiles` directory.
 Here's a brief summary: